ton-community/tutorials/03-client/index.md

 ## Conclusion

-For your convenience, all the code in this tutorial is available in executable form [here](https://github.com/ton-community/tutorials/blob/main/03-client/test).
+For your convenience, all the code in this tutorial is available in the executable form [here](https://github.com/ton-community/tutorials/blob/main/03-client/test).

 In this tutorial we created our project skeleton manually, mostly so we can understand what happens under the hood.
 When creating a new client project, you can start from a ready-made template that will save you most of the setup work:<br>[https://github.com/ton-community/twa-template](https://github.com/ton-community/twa-template)